Saudi Arabian GP schedule: F1 heads to Jeddah for second round of 2024 season with another Saturday race

-Saudi Arabia hosts the second F1 event of the season with another Saturday race; watch Practice from Thursday, qualifying on Friday and the Saudi Arabian Grand Prix itself on Saturday - all live on Sky Sports F1
+Saudi Arabia hosts the second F1 event of the season with another Saturday race; watch Practice from Thursday, qualifying on Friday and the Saudi Arabian Grand Prix itself on Saturday, plus the new F1 Academy season - all live on Sky Sports F1

 Formula 1 visits Jeddah for the Saudi Arabian Grand Prix as the field looks to stop Max Verstappen and Red Bull.